mlpack/mlpack/doc/user/methods/gradient_boosting.md

 If training is not done as part of the constructor call, it can be done with one of the following versions of the `Train()` member function:

- * `gb.Train(data, labels, numClasses, other, numModels)`
-   - Train on numerical data using pre-initiated weak learner model.

----

  * `gb.Train(data, labels, numClasses, numModels)`
-   - Train on numerical data without using pre-initiated weak learner model.
+   - Train on numerical data without using any decision tree arguments.

 ---

- * `gb.Train(data, labels, numClasses, numModels, weakLearnerArgs)`
+ * `gb.Train(data, labels, numClasses, numModels, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on numerical data using weak learner model's arguments.
+   - Train on numerical data using weak learner model's arguments `minimumLeafSize`, `minimumGainSplit` and `maximumDepth`.

 ---